Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_introduction.md

 Open CAS Linux installs into the Linux operating system as a kernel module.
-The nature of the integration provides a cache solution that is transparent to users, applications, and your existing storage infrastructure.
+The nature of the integration provides a cache solution that is transparent to users, applications and your existing storage infrastructure.
 No storage migration or application changes are required.

 As shown in the figure below, initial read data is retrieved from backend storage and